Choggsy/Choggsy/README.md

 📎 [LinkedIn: Chloé Greenstreet](https://www.linkedin.com/in/chlo%C3%A9-greenstreet/)
 🤝 Always open to talk technology or career development

-If any of my repos make you smile, raise an eyebrow, or teach you something new—drop a ⭐️ or say hi on one of my socials!
+If any of my repos make you smile say hi on one of my social!
 </div>